Nakilon/rasel/README.md

 # RASEL (Random Access Stack Esoteric Language)

 A programming language inspired by Befunge-93.
+Currently only Read is random.
+Write is still possible only to the top of the stack.

 ## This implementation usage